 Adding to this, Fortis BC bills its residential electric customers on a 2-tier rate.
-The first 1,600 kWh every two months that you use is billed at 10 cents per kilowatt hour.
-Any electricity that you use above this amount is billed at a higher rate of over 15 cents per kilowatt hour (50% more), making electricity costly.
+The first 1,600 kWh you use every two months is billed at 10 cents per kilowatt hour.
+Any electricity consumed above this amount is billed at a higher rate of more than 15 cents per kilowatt hour (50% more), making electricity costly.

 Many homes find themselves in Tier 2 during the summer when running air conditioning.
 Homes that use electric base-board heating face the challenge of even larger electricity bills in the winter.

 We hear from many home owners that despite the best intentions and focus on energy efficiency, they experience Tier 2 rates all year long.

 It’s in these situations where solar could benefit your home.